The Africa Reproductive Justice Litigation Fund

 Introduction

 The African Reproductive Justice Litigation Fund is a continental funding mechanism dedicated to strengthening reproductive justice litigation and related capacity across Africa.
-It recognises that violations of sexual and reproductive health and rights do not occur in isolation.
-They are embedded in historical continuities, political economy, social hierarchy, and cultural regulation that shape bodily autonomy, access to care, and exposure to harm.
-The Fund therefore advances an approach that integrates socio-economic conditions, gendered power relations, and racialised structures into litigation design, strategy, and remedy.
+It recognises that violations of sexual and reproductive health and rights are rooted in historical continuities, political economy, social hierarchy, and cultural regulation that shape bodily autonomy, access to care, and exposure to harm.
+The Fund advances an approach that integrates socio economic realities, gendered power relations, and racialised structures into litigation design, strategy, and remedy.